Minecraft: Development

-After 2014, Minecrafts primary versions received usually annual major updates—free to players who have purchased the game— each primarily centered around a specific theme.
-For instance, version 1.13, the Update Aquatic, focused on ocean-related features, while version 1.16, the Nether Update, introduced significant changes to the Nether dimension.
-However, in late 2024, Mojang announced a shift in their update strategy; rather than releasing large updates annually, they opted for a more frequent release schedule with smaller, incremental updates, stating, "We know that you want new Minecraft content more often."
-The Bedrock Edition has also received regular updates, now matching the themes of the Java Edition updates.
-Other versions of the game, such as various console editions and the Pocket Edition, were either merged into Bedrock or discontinued and have not received further updates.

-On 7 May 2019, coinciding with Minecraft's 10th anniversary, a JavaScript recreation of an old 2009 Java Edition build named Minecraft Classic was made available to play online for free.

 On 16 April 2020, a Bedrock Edition-exclusive beta version of Minecraft, called Minecraft RTX, was released by Nvidia.
 It introduced physically-based rendering, real-time path tracing, and DLSS for RTX-enabled GPUs.
 The public release was made available on 8 December 2020.
 Path tracing can only be enabled in supported worlds, which can be downloaded for free via the in-game Minecraft Marketplace, with a texture pack from Nvidia's website, or with compatible third-party texture packs.
 It cannot be enabled by default with any texture pack on any world.
 Initially, Minecraft RTX was affected by many bugs, display errors, and instability issues.
 On 22 March 2025, a new visual mode called Vibrant Visuals, an optional graphical overhaul similar to Minecraft RTX, was announced.
 It promises modern rendering features—such as dynamic shadows, screen space reflections, volumetric fog, and bloom—without the need of RTX-capable hardware.
 Vibrant Visuals was released as a part of the Chase the Skies update on 17 June 2025 for Bedrock Edition and is planned to release on Java Edition at a later date.